Arduino-IRremote/Arduino-IRremote/README.md

  since one IR diode requires only 1.5 volt.

 ## Minimal CPU frequency
-For receiving, the **minimal CPU frequency is 4 MHz**, since the 50 µs timer ISR takes around 12 µs on a 16 MHz ATmega.<br/>
+For receiving, the **minimal CPU frequency is 4 MHz**, since the 50 ï¿½s timer ISR takes around 12 ï¿½s on a 16 MHz ATmega.<br/>
 For sending, the **default software generated PWM has problems on AVR running with 8 MHz**.
 The PWM frequency is around 30 instead of 38 kHz and RC6 is not reliable.
 You can switch to timer PWM generation by `#define SEND_PWM_BY_TIMER`.

 # Handling unknown Protocols